Restricting Entries to All-Pay Contests: Abstract

 \section{Abstract}

-We study an all-pay contest where players with low abilities are filtered prior to the round of competing for prizes.
-These are often practiced due to limited resources or to enhance the competitiveness of the contest.
-We consider a setting where the designer admits a certain number of top players into the contest.
-The players admitted into the contest update their beliefs about their opponents based on the signal that their abilities are among the top.
-We find that their posterior beliefs, even with IID priors, are correlated and depend on players' private abilities, representing a unique feature of this game.
-We explicitly characterize the symmetric and unique Bayesian equilibrium strategy.
-We find that each admitted player's equilibrium effort is in general \emph{not} monotone with the number of admitted players.
-Despite this non-monotonicity, surprisingly, \emph{all} players exert their highest efforts when all players are admitted.
-This result holds generally --- it is true under any ranking-based prize structure, ability distribution, and cost function.
-We also discuss a two-stage extension where players with top first-stage efforts can proceed to the second stage competing for prizes.
+We study an all-pay contest in which players with low abilities are filtered out before competing for prizes.
+We consider a setting where the designer admits a certain number of top players.
+The admitted players update their beliefs based on the signal that their abilities are among the top, which leads to posterior beliefs that, even under i.i.d. priors, are correlated and depend on each player's private ability.
+We find that all effects of this elimination mechanism---including the reduction in the number of admitted players and the resulting updated beliefs---are captured by an \textit{inflated ability}.
+A symmetric and strictly increasing equilibrium strategy exists if and only if this inflated ability is increasing in the player's true ability.
+Under this condition, we explicitly characterize the unique strictly increasing Bayesian equilibrium strategy.
+Focusing on a winner-take-all prize structure, we find that each admitted player's effort strictly decreases as the admitted number increases.
+As a result, it is optimal to admit only two players in terms of maximizing the expected highest effort.
+Finally, in a two-stage extension, we find that there does not exist a symmetric and strictly increasing equilibrium strategy.